SoulOfHope/Smth/SECURITY.md

 If not nothing will be done

-Reporting false issues commonly will result in account deactivation
+Reporting false issues commonly will result in account deactivation or deletion